 For migrating emails from Lotus Notes to Office 365 you can follow the steps mentioned in the blog here Move Lotus Notes to Office 365 Manually.
 Microsoft also has an application called MONTI (Microsoft Online Notes Inspector) which evaluates user data in the Lotus Notes environment.
 Here are the main tasks of MONTI :

 - Processing mail files to determine the size of the database, number of documents, and size by days.

 - Processing Mail-In database to determine size by days and total database size

 - Post resultant information under People, Log views, and Mail-in databases for reporting purposes

 Download the MONTI application from the Microsoft Download Center.

 Convert Lotus Notes to Outlook with Stellar Converter for NSF

 Need help in Lotus Notes NSF to Outlook PST conversion?
 Why go the manual way when you can convert NSF to PST by choosing the quick and proficient software from Stellar.

 Working with data is not easy especially when the goal is to convert the entire data into a different format.
-Tons of files, attachments, contacts, Calendars that form a database need to be handled skillfully while performing such conversions.
+Tons of files, attachments, contacts, and Calendars that form a database need to be handled skillfully while performing such conversions.
 A single mistake from your side can result in a loss of data.
 Hence, always look for professional software to carry out such conversion operations and avoid going the manual way.

 Stellar NSF to PST Converter is one such software that commits seamless conversion of Lotus Notes Email client to MS Outlook or Office 365 platform.
 The software exports all mailbox items including emails, their attachments, contacts, calendar, journals, etc. Lotus Notes versions supported by this software are 10.0.1, 9.0.1, 9.0, 8.5, 8.0.2, 7.0, 6.5 and 6.0 versions.